 Since the Pandemic became global in 2020, the FDA has been requesting documents from firms in advance of or in lieu of an inspection.
-This authority comes from the Federal Food, Drug and Cosmetic Act (FD&C Act) in Section 704(a)(4).
-However, while they have not adopted doing a remote inspection in place of an onsite inspection, they have stated publicly they are considering the possibility and virtual audits have become very common.
+This authority comes from the Federal Food, Drug, and Cosmetic Act (FD&C Act) in Section 704(a)(4).
+However, while they have not adopted doing FDA remote inspections in place of an onsite inspection, they have stated publicly they are considering the possibility and virtual audits have become very common.

 2022 will bring a new wave of inspections to the medical device and pharmaceutical industry.
 So how can you prepare in advance?
 And what does good look like from a virtual inspection process?
 Below are some thoughts for your team to consider.

 Ready to Conduct a Mock Virtual Audit?
 Contact Us Now →

 Virtual health authority inspection is accelerating as the Pandemic continues.
 FDA registrations simply don’t end and some health authorities outside the US have already done remote inspections already (e.g. the EMA).
 However, while the FDA has not done a true remote inspection, they have done many hybrid inspections.

 It is part of onsite work and part offsite/remote work.
 With the hybrid FDA format, the FDA uses tools like video chat for activities like virtual interviews.
 They also use technology like secure shared online folders for offsite document review.
 Companies prepared to manage FDA inspections under this new method stand the best chance of success in an inspection.

 The FDA could start with a records request and then come onsite, or vice versa.
 Remember, if it is a true inspection the FDA must provide the most senior ranking person at the site a Notice of Inspection, Form FDA 482, at the very start of the inspection.
 If the Form 482 isn’t issued, then it is likely a records request utilizing their Section 704(a)(4) authorities.